centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/create-snmp-traps-definitions.md

 * The **Manufacturer** list can be used to choose the manufacturer to which the MIB that you are importing belongs
 * The **File (.mib)** field can be used to load the MIB

-Prior to importing a certain MiB file, it may happen that a number of dependencies need to be met.
+Prior to importing a certain MIB file, it may happen that a number of dependencies need to be met.
 In order to find the dependencies of your MIB, open your MIB file using a standard text editor, and then:

 1. Locate the line that starts with **IMPORTS**